biobakery/anadama2/doc/source/guides.rst

 Implicitly, many tasks use the :class:`anadama.deps.FileDependency` type.
-When a string or a list of strings are passed to the ``targets=`` or ``depends=`` keyword of :meth:`anadama.runcontext.RunContext.add_task`, or if any filenames are wrapped with ``@{}`` or ``#{}`` when using :meth:`anadama.runcontext.RunContext.do`, those strings are used to initialize :class:`anadama.deps.FileDependency` objects.
+When a string or a list of strings are passed to the ``targets=`` or ``depends=`` keyword of :meth:`anadama.runcontext.Workflow.add_task`, or if any filenames are wrapped with ``@{}`` or ``#{}`` when using :meth:`anadama.runcontext.Workflow.do`, those strings are used to initialize :class:`anadama.deps.FileDependency` objects.

 Other dependency types are similar to